Yalantis/Side-Menu.iOS/README.md

 	    self.dismiss(animated: true, completion: nil)
 	}
 	```
+6. Dismisson on a tap outside menu (Optional):

- If you want, for example, to dismiss your menu when a tap outside menu takes place, you should pass 'false' to 'shouldPassEventsOutsideMenu' flag and assign a 'tappedOutsideHandler'.In fact, you are free to do whatever you want when a tap outside menu occurs or, if you want to have access to your content view controller, just pass 'true' and assign 'tappedOutsideHandler' to nil.
+If you want to dismiss your menu when a tap outside menu takes place, you should pass `false` to `shouldPassEventsOutsideMenu` flag and assign a `tappedOutsideHandler`.In fact, you are free to do whatever you want when a tap outside menu occurs or, if you want to have access to your content view controller, just pass 'true' and assign `tappedOutsideHandler` to nil.
-6. Implement class of UIViewControllerTransitioningDelegate that will return our menuAnimator from method animationControllerForPresentedController and assign it to transitioningDelegate of menu view controller(Don't forget to set .Custom modal presentation style).
-To dismiss menu you should return MenuTransitionAnimator(mode: .Dismissal) from animationControllerForDismissedController method.
+7. Implement class of `UIViewControllerTransitioningDelegate` that will return our `menuAnimator` from method `animationControllerForPresentedController`.
+To dismiss menu you should return `MenuTransitionAnimator(mode: .Dismissal)` from `animationControllerForDismissedController` method.

     ```swift
-    override func prepare(for segue: UIStoryboardSegue, sender: Any?) {
-	    let menu = segue.destination as!
-MenuViewController
-	    menu.transitioningDelegate = self
-	    menu.modalPresentationStyle = .custom
-    }
+    func animationController(
+        forPresented presented: UIViewController,

-    func animationController(forPresented presented: UIViewController, presenting _: UIViewController, source _: UIViewController) -> UIViewControllerAnimatedTransitioning? {
+	          presenting _: UIViewController,
+                      source _: UIViewController) -> UIViewControllerAnimatedTransitioning? {
             return menuAnimator
     }